 We understand our responsibility to deliver a high-quality, age-appropriate and evidence-based relationships, sex and health education (RSHE) for all our pupils.
 This policy sets out the framework for our RSHE curriculum, providing clarity on how it is informed, organised and delivered.
 Any sex education included within the curriculum consists of age-appropriate content which covers how babies are conceived and how they are born.
 Sex education does not go above and beyond the focus of reproduction.
 State-funded primary schools are also required to teach health education.

 RHSE is part of the integrated curriculum of the school.
-Education for personal growth and self esteem , including sex and health education, complements and overlaps with the consideration of the personal, social, health and emotional development of the child and the general life of the school (see Discipline policy ), relationships with one another, including staff and parents/carers, socialisation, values and attitudes.
+Education for personal growth and self esteem , including sex and health education, complements and overlaps with the consideration of the Personal, Social, Health and Emotional development of the child and the general life of the school (see Behaviour and Discipline policy ), relationships with one another, including staff and parents/carers, socialisation, values and attitudes.
 See also our Mental / Emotional Health and Wellbeing policy.

 Ofsted 2002 recommendations have informed our policy and practice, in particular: